tranarchy/benzo/README.md

 ## About

-This hack works by patching the `IsOtherEnemy` function in the game making the function return false every time
+This hack works by patching the `IsOtherEnemy` function in the game's memory, making the function return false every time

 The enemies appear as teammates, showing their name, health and gun through walls